Course proposals are completed in Curriculog, a paperless curriculum management system.

 Courses seeking a designation as Liberal Studies Integrative courses require review by the Liberal Studies Advisory Committee.
 Courses currently designated as Liberal Studies Integrative must also receive a similar committee review when requesting modification.

 Courses seeking a designation as Writing Proficiency (WP) require appropriate University-Wide committee review.
-Courses currently designated as WP must be reviewed by the University Writing Committee, a subcommittee of the University Educational Policies Committee, after approval by the dep
+Courses currently designated as WP must be reviewed by the University Writing Committee, a subcommittee of the University Educational Policies Committee, after approval by the department.

 - Writing Proficiency Requirements